-The Curriculum Committee of the governing body monitors this policy on an annual basis.
-This committee reports its findings and recommendations to the full governing body, as necessary, if the policy needs modification.
-The Curriculum Committee gives serious consideration to any comments from parents about the PSHE (RSHE) programme and makes a record of all such comments.
-Governors scrutinise and ratify teaching materials to check they are in accordance with the school's ethos.
+The governing body monitors this policy on an annual basis and gives serious consideration to any comments from parents about the PSHE (RSHE) programme where a record is kept of all such comments.
+Governors monitor the teaching materials to check they are in accordance with the school's ethos.